ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 that have not had any functional changes, you can use the official documentation for [Frends.Json](https://github.com/Kungsbacka/Frends.Json).

-### Anglebrackets in Handlebars templates and partials
+### Angle brackets in Handlebars templates and partials

-Handlebars uses {{curley braces}} for expresions in a template.
-Since Frends also use Hanlebars notation for mixing code elements with text, Xml, Json, etc, you have to use expression mode with a verbatim string (@"") when you create Handlebars templates as to not confuse Frends.
+Handlebars uses {{curley braces}} for expressions in a template.
+Since Frends also use Handlebars notation for mixing code elements with text, XML, JSON, etc, you have to use expression mode with a verbatim string (@"") when you create Handlebars templates to not confuse Frends.
 This makes it impossible to mix in Frends code elements in Handlebars templates.
 One way around this problem is to create the template in an expression block before the Handlebars task.

 By switching to [[angle brackets]] for Handlebars you can now freely mix Handlebars expressions and code elements with curly braces directly in the Handlebars task.
-Just change from expression mode to text, Xml or Json and remove the verbatime string.
+Just change from expression mode to text, XML, or JSON and remove the verbatim string.

 Handlebars.Net does not support angle brackets and there is no way to tell Handlebars.Net to use angle brackets instead of curly braces.
 Before the template is sent to Handlebars for compilation, angle brackets are replaced with curly braces.
 This is done using regular expressions with balanced groups and a little bit of extra parsing.
-Handlebars.Net uses a parser and not regex, so don't expect angle brackets to behave exactly the same as using curly braces directly.
+Handlebars.Net uses a parser and not regex, so don't expect angle brackets to behave the same as using curly braces directly.
 But it will work fine for most cases.

 The angle brackets feature has to be enabled under Options.
 Here is an example of a template that uses angle brackets.